jadeshi/SentRNA/README.md

 ### 2. Testing
 To test a trained model, use --mode test, and any other relevant arguments.
 An example of a testing command is found on the second line of the test_pipeline.py file.
 This takes a trained model named "model" and has it predict solutions for all 100 puzzles in the Eterna100.

 Once again, the puzzles to be tested should be passed via --input_data, in the same form as when training: a pkl of a list of lists of the form [puzzle name, dot-bracket, puzzle solution, locked bases].
 A .pkl of all 100 Eterna100 puzzles is provided in data/test/eterna100.pkl as example test puzzles.

-However, if you want to test on other puzzles, it will likely be more convenient to supply a text file input, in which case you only need to list the puzzle name and dot bracket for each puzzle you want to test, one per line.
+Note: in this mode, only bases corresponding to an 'x' in the locked bases string will be preserved from the player solution.
+All other positions will be assumed blank.

+Example: ['Hairpin', '(((....)))', 'CCCAAAAGGG', 'xxxooooooo'] will be seen by SentRNA as CCCnnnnnn in test mode, where 'n' corresponds to an unfilled base.

+You can also supply this information in text format, one puzzle per line, in the same format as you would training data.
+If you have a bunch of puzzles to test with no locked bases, you can just give the name and dot-bracket information.

 An example of a testing command is found on the second line of the test_pipeline.py file.
 This takes the trained model and has it predict solutions for all 100 puzzles in the Eterna100.
 Results will be stored in the automatically generated "test_results" directory.